cado-security/product-help/docs/cado/manage/users-authentication/sso/ping_saml.md

 sidebar_position: 4
 ---

+:::info
+This section is not relevant to SaaS deployments.
+:::

 # How to Set Up the Ping SAML Integration

-:::warning
-If you encounter issues, please contact support@cadosecurity.com with detailed information about your configuration.
-:::

 You can enable the Ping SAML Integration beta in the Cado platform by going to `Settings > SSO > Ping SAML`.